Content Algebras Over Commutative Rings With Zero-Divisors: Content Modules and Algebras

 \begin{enumerate} \item $R^\prime$ is a content $R$-module. \item (\textit{Faithfully flatness}) For any $r \in R$ and $f \in R^\prime$, the equation $c(rf) = rc(f)$ holds and $c(R^\prime) = R$. \item (\textit{Dedekind-Mertens content formula}) For each $f$ and $g$ in $R^\prime$, there exists a natural number $n$ such that $c(f)^n c(g) = c(f)^{n-1} c(fg)$. \end{enumerate}

 \end{definition}

-A good example of a content $R$-algebra is the group ring $R[G]$ where $G$ is a torsion-free abelian group [N].
+A good example of a content $R$-algebra is the group ring $R[G]$ where $G$ is a torsion-free abelian group \cite{N}.
 This is actually a free $R$-module.
-For some examples of content $R$-algebras that as $R$-modules are not free, one can refer to [OR, Examples 6.3, p.
-64].
-Rush defined weak content algebras as follows [R, p.
-330]:
+For some examples of content $R$-algebras that as $R$-modules are not free, one can refer to \cite[Examples 6.3, p.
+64]{OR}.
+Rush defined weak content algebras as follows \cite[p.
+330]{R}:

 \begin{definition} Let $R$ be a commutative ring with identity and $R^\prime$ an $R$-algebra. $R^\prime$ is defined to be a \textit{weak content $R$-algebra}, if the following conditions hold:

 \begin{enumerate} \item $R^\prime$ is a content $R$-module. \item (\textit{Weak content formula}) For all $f$ and $g$ in $R^\prime$, $c(f)c(g) \subseteq \rad (c(fg))$ (Here $\rad(A)$ denotes the radical of the ideal $A$). \end{enumerate}